programminghistorian/jekyll/en/editor-guidelines.md

 Then, create a new copy of the image.
 Crop it to a square without removing any important features.
 Change the dimensions to 200x200 pixels.
 Convert the image to grayscale.
 Perform any adjustments necessary to make it conform to the other lesson images, such as lightening or darkening it, or altering the contrast.
 Save this new image as the lesson’s URL slug; again, **the file format must be png**.
 In our previous example, the filename would be `cleaning-data-with-openrefine.png`.

-Upload the original image to the [gallery/originals](https://github.com/programminghistorian/jekyll/tree/gh-pages/gallery/originals) folder, and upload the edited image to the [gallery](https://github.com/programminghistorian/jekyll/tree/gh-pages/gallery) folder.
+Upload the original image to the [gallery/originals](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/gallery/originals) folder, and upload the edited image to the [gallery](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/gallery) folder.
+You will need to direct the managing editor to the locations of these images on the ph_submissions repo when you hand the files off to them for publishing.

+### 5) Inform the Managing Editor to Publish

+The Managing Editor will publish the lesson by moving the files to the main website and check everything over.
+To make this person's job easier, post a list in the submission ticket of all files that need to be moved to publish the lesson.
+This should normally include:

+- The lesson .md file
+- The directory for any accompanying files (images, data, etc)
+- The gallery icons
+- A bio if the author is new

+All except the bio should be represented as files somewhere in the ph_submissions repo.
+The bio can be placed in the ticket directly.

-### 5) Incorporate your lesson into our Twitter bot
+### 6) Incorporate your lesson into our Twitter bot
 In addition to the Twitter promotion outlined below, we also make use of a Twitter bot to regularly re-advertise older lessons.
 In order to add the new lesson to our pipeline, you need to add it as a row in [this spreadsheet](https://docs.google.com/spreadsheets/d/1o-C-3WwfcEYWipIFb112tkuM-XOI8pVVpA9_sag9Ph8/edit#gid=1625380994).
 Everyone on the editorial team should have the ability to make changes; email the google group if you have trouble.
 You will need to add a new row for your lesson to the end of the table with the following fields:

 * message_one (column A) - a twitter message to play early in the week.